ssrg-vt/hermitux/README.md

 sudo apt install binutils-hermit newlib-hermit pte-hermit gcc-hermit \
 	libomp-hermit libhermit
 ```
-  - For Debian 9 abd Ubuntu 16.04, you may also need to install a recent
+  - For Debian 9 and Ubuntu 16.04, you may also need to install a recent
   version of libmpfr to use the hermit toolchain:

 ```